Apple to Pay Contract Workers Previously Told They'd Lose Work

 Apple to Pay Contract

-Many of the hourly-contract workers include janitors, bus drivers and others who help keep Apple Park running.
+Many of the hourly-contract workers include janitors, but they also include bus drivers.
 They were reportedly told at the weekend that they would not receive any pay.
 However, on Monday, spokeswoman Kristin Huguet told the Wall Street Journal:

 We’re working with all of our suppliers to ensure hourly workers such as janitorial staff are being paid during this difficult time.